BenMactavsin/Roblox-Luau-Global-Extractor/README.md

+# ARCHIVED - No Longer Maintained
+### This repository is no longer maintained.
+Please reconsider alternative solutions or proceed at your own risk.<br/><br/>

 # Roblox Luau Global Variable Fetcher

 A barebone implementation of searching ASCII strings in Roblox Studio executable to create a list of possible built-in Luau globals.